Skip to content

 Correctly exiting a GUI

-To help with that, there is a Javascript event named willLeaveStep, and is called before leaving a GUI step, allowing you to clean up things.
+To help with that, there is a Javascript event named willLeaveStep, and it is called before leaving a GUI step, allowing you to clean up things.

 For example, with leaflet, we could implement this: